Why Leggings Brands Fail at the Factory Stage

 • Crotch stress control

-Bad patterns guarantee twisting and shear.
+👉 Poor patterns guarantee twisting and distortion.

 3. Waistband Engineering

-A waistband must:
+A proper waistband must:

 • Recover after stretch

-• Anchor without rolling
+• Stay flat without rolling

-• Match body compression
+• Match compression level

 4. Sewing & Tension Control